-OPTIONAL.
+- Version: OPTIONAL.
 STRING.
 The version number of the extension specification to which this class conforms.
 This value should be 1.00, to be compliant with this document.
-Its default value is 1.00.
+Its default value is 1.00. - SpecificationID: REQUIRED.

-REQUIRED.
 ENUM.
 The ID of the specification and its version specifying the format of the Record element.
 The value should be chosen from the IDs listed in Figure 1, such as CVE_1.0 and CVRF_1.0.
-Note that the lists in Figure 1 will be developed further by IANA.
+Note that the lists in Figure 1 will be developed further by IANA. - VulnerabilityID: OPTIONAL.

-VulnerabilityID:

-OPTIONAL.
 STRING.
 An ID of a vulnerability to be reported.
-This attribute SHOULD be used whenever such ID is available, but could be omitted if no such ID is available.
-In case Record or Reference elements are provided, writers/senders MUST ensure that this ID is consistent with the one provided by the Record or Reference elements; if a reader/receiver detects an inconsistency, it SHOULD prefer the AttackPatternID, and SHOULD log the inconsistency so a human can correct the problem.
+This attribute SHOULD be used whenever such ID is available.
+In case a Record or Reference element is provided along with this attribute, writers/senders MUST ensure that this ID is consistent with the one provided by the element; if a reader/receiver detects an inconsistency, it SHOULD prefer the value of this attribute, and SHOULD log the inconsistency so a human can correct the problem.
+Note that this attribute could be omitted if no such ID is available.
+In this case, either Record or Reference elements, or both of them, MUST be provided.